A homeopathic combination to assist in alleviating minor vomiting, diarrhea & food upsets.

-Symptoms of Stomach Problems in Dogs
+Symptoms of Stomach Problems

-The moment you notice a difference in behavior, it’s crucial that you take inventory of what symptoms your dog is exhibiting, think about what they could signal, and start dealing with what could become a much more significant problem if you were to simply ignore it.
+The moment you notice a difference in behavior, it’s crucial that you take inventory of what symptoms your pet is exhibiting, think about what they could signal, and start dealing with what could become a much more significant problem if you were to simply ignore it.

 In most cases, these symptoms are fleeting and will dissipate on their own; however, if these symptoms become regular occurrences, it’s important to seek medical assistance from your veterinarian to discover the root of the problem.

 Below are some of the most common signs of dog digestive issues:

 - Weight Loss (usually caused by excessive vomiting and diarrhea)

 While pets are incredibly resilient, even a small amount of certain foods that are completely safe for humans (like grapes, chocolate, or garlic) can disrupt a pets’ immune and digestive health.
 Many pet owners aren’t even aware that only some vegetables are safe for pets!